Rookie to Race Beginner Triathlon Program

 - 15 in-person, coached workouts led by certified USA Triathlon coaches,

 - Training plan for every workout of the 6 week program (coached workouts and on your own workouts),

 - PDF handouts diving deeper into triathlon training and racing, as well as nutrition,

-- Educational swim, bike and run videos for additional instruction,
+- Educational videos in the swim, bike and run for additional instruction and guidance,

 - Private group area for accountability, support and feedback.